 Their small size and relatively simple structure also make them significantly more stable than antibodies from other mammals.
 Furthermore, unlike human antibodies, nanocods can be mass-produced simply and economically: Scientists insert the genes that contain the molecular blueprints to build the nanobodies in E. coli or yeast and turn these microbes into factories of high-yield nanobodies.
 The same method has been used safely for decades to mass produce insulin.

-Spike protein is the key to infection
+The Spike protein is key to infection

 SARS-CoV-2 relies on its so-called spike proteins to infect cells.
 These proteins dot the surface of the virus and give it a crown-like appearance when viewed through an electron microscope (hence the name "coronavirus ").
 The spikes, however, are more than just decoration - they are the essential key that allows the virus to enter our cells.

-UCSF researchers believed that if they could find nanobodies that prevent spike-ACE2 interactions, they would prevent the virus from infecting cells.
+The UCSF researchers believed that if they could find nanobodies that prevent spike-ACE2 interactions, they would prevent the virus from infecting cells.

 To find effective candidates, the scientists analyzed over 2 billion synthetic nanocods.
 After successive rounds of testing, the team reduced the candidates to 21 nanocods capable of preventing the spike protein from interacting with ACE2.

-Veronica Rezelj, PhD, virologist in the laboratory of Marco Vignuzzi, PhD, at the Institut Pasteur in Paris, tested the three most promising nanobodies against live SARS-CoV-2 and found that the nanocods are extraordinarily potent, preventing infection even at low doses.
+Veronica Rezelj, PhD, virologist in the laboratory of Marco Vignuzzi, PhD, at the Institut Pasteur in Paris, tested the three most promising nanobodies against live SARS-CoV-2 and found that the nanobodies are extraordinarily potent, preventing infection even at low doses.

 The most potent of these nanobodies, however, not only acts as a sheath on RBDs, but also as a molecular mouse trap, locking spikes in its closed, inactive state, and preventing it from interacting with ACE2.
 It was the genesis of the AeroNabs.